 History & Activities

-SAFE (Student Advisors for Education), founded in 2006, is a student-organized, student-led branch of the Parents Education Network and is comprised of more than 50 students from Bay Area public, independent and parochial schools.
+SAFE (Student Advisors for Education), founded in 2006, is a student-organized, student-led branch of Parents Education Network and is comprised of more than 50 students from Bay Area public, independent and parochial schools.

-The activities of SAFE include:
+The Activities of SAFE Include: Meeting

 that premiered as a Public Service Announcement at the PEN/SF Giants LD Awareness Night on September 20, 2007 - watch it here

 , "Read This When You Can," in collaboration with Jonathan Mooney and the 826 Valencia

 at conferences and school events.
-One of their panel presentations was filmed and edited by a SAFE Voices member - watch it here
+One of their panel presentations was filmed and edited by a SAFE member - watch it here

 This unique group of teens is passionate about learning differently, pursuing their fullest potential and spreading awareness of their capacity for academic and life success.
 If you or someone you know is interested in joining or learning more, please